pawlo0/homeVPN/README.md

 use=web, web=dynamicdns.park-your-domain.com/getip, web-skip='IP Address'
 server=freedns.afraid.org
 protocol=freedns
-login='your freeDNS username'
+login=your freeDNS username
 password='your freeDNS password'
 paulovpn.strangled.net
 ```
 Notice I picked `use=web` instead of `use=if`.
 This is because the RPi Zero does not connect using Ethernet cable and I found this to be the way to find your current IP.
+Nevertheless, even when I used ethernet it seemed to pick the internal IP.
+So go with web.
+Also, username without quotation marks.
+Not sure why but it didn't work when I use quotation marks, it gave me authetication errors.

 - There's another file we need to edit `sudo nano /etc/default/ddclient`.
 Make sure all is set to false and change the below to true.
 In my case it was there and I needed to add to the file:
 ```